Contents

 Housing

-For family, one of the biggest considerations is the quality of the public schools.
+For families, one of the biggest considerations is the quality of the public schools.
 Places with a particularly good reputation:

 - Palo Alto